 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

-The Department of Environmental and Occupational Health Sciences, housed in the School of Public Health, has an outstanding opportunity for a Research Consultant, an NIH-funded longitudinal study of prenatal and early-life exposures to chemical and non-chemical stressors and associations with child health and development.
+The Department of Environmental and Occupational Health Sciences, housed in the School of Public Health, is seeking a Research Consultant.

 The Researcher will be a staff scientist in the PATHWAYS Data Center, based at the University of Washington, Seattle.
 Data Center scientists work closely with PATHWAYS investigators at various institutions, including Seattle Children’s Research Institute, the University of California, San Francisco, the University of Tennessee Health Science Center, and others.
 PATHWAYS is part of the Environmental Influences on Child Health Outcomes (ECHO) consortium (www.echochildren.org).

+The Research Consultant will support an established research program’s management of an extensive established database of air quality measurements, geographic variables, air pollution exposure modeling outputs, and health data.
 The person in this position will be expected to carry out high quality, accurate work in a multi-faceted research environment where command of quantitative details is essential.
-The ideal candidate will be organized, flexible, and self-motivated with a desire to learn, good communication skills, and the ability to work and thrive in a diverse, interdisciplinary academic research environment.
+The ideal candidate will be organized, flexible, and self-motivated with a desire to learn, good communication skills, and the ability to work and thrive in a diverse, multi-faceted academic research environment.

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Masters degree in epidemiology, statistics, biostatistics, geography, sociology, or related field.
-Minimum up to one year of experience in research involving environmental chemical exposures and/or social determinants of health.
-Familiarity and interest in maternal and child health research.
-Minimum one years of experience developing code in R, Stata, and/or SAS.
-Proficient with Microsoft Office products.
-Other requirements include a demonstrated facility with analytic tasks, a strong quantitative aptitude, attention to detail, and the ability to interpret complex analytic information.
+QUALIFICATIONS: Bachelor’s Degree in computer science, statistics, biostatistics, geography, public health or related field and a minimum of one year of work experience developing code in R. Other requirements include a demonstrated facility with analytic tasks, a strong quantitative aptitude, and the ability to interpret complex analytic information.

 Application Process: The application process for UW positions may include completion of a variety of online assessments to obtain additional information that will be used in the evaluation process.
 These assessments may include Workforce Authorization, Cover Letter and/or others.
 Any assessments that you need to complete will appear on your screen as soon as you select “Apply to this position”.
 Once you begin an assessment, it must be completed at that time; if you do not complete the assessment you will be prompted to do so the next time you access your “My Jobs” page.
 If you select to take it later, it will appear on your "My Jobs" page to take when you are ready.
 Please note that your application will not be reviewed, and you will not be considered for this position until all required assessments have been completed.